12 Best Waterfalls in Maui That Are Absolutely Stunning

 7. MAKAHIKU FALLS

-Makahiku Falls is found at Haleakala National Park, Kipahulu District.
-The Makahiku Falls are 184 feet tall and are also found along the Pipiwai Trail in the Oheo Gulch.
+Makahiku Falls sits in Haleakala National Park’s Kipahulu District.
+This 184-foot waterfall also lines the Pipiwai Trail in Oheo Gulch.

 Makahiku Falls is located in Haleakala National Park on Maui.
 Image of a waterfall in a lush park in Hawaii.